Breaking down Dividends

 How do I reinvest my dividend?

-Follow these four steps to securely set up dividend reinvestment on your TD account:
+Follow these four steps to securely set up dividend reinvestment on your TDDI account:

 - Login to your account